rsmp-nordic/tlc_programming/configurations.md

 # Configurations
-Running a signal program depends on certain configurations that are outside of the signal progam.
+Running a signal program depends on certain configurations defined outside of the signal progam.

 Configurations are organized in a hierachy from general to specific.